vinclyc/kopi-latte/README.md

 Singapore's coffee culture is diverse, featuring the **kopi** (traditional dark-roasted Robusta) and the **latte** (espresso from Arabica beans).

 As a coffee enthusiast, I explored questions like:
-- How much does kopi dominate in Singapore?
+- Is kopi the preferred choice in Singapore?
 - Are there hidden café hotspots outside the Central region?

 This project aimed to: